djwilkins/material-ui-tutorial/README.md

 Next, we utilize React's useState and useEffect Hooks to manage our Notes component state.

-First, we use useEffect to load the json data and save it to state.
+First, we use useEffect to load the json data and save it to state (also utilizing a simple fetch with the default GET method here).

+Second, we utilize a non-default / POST method fetch to add a new well formed note to our data/db.json (again, thanks to JSON Server handling the POST).

+Note: JSON Server also handles for us adding a new unique id to the new addition to our notes array there.

+Third, we utilize the fetch request being asynchronous to hook a .then on to it that redirects the user to the main page after submitting a new note.
+We also utilize the React Router useHistory Hook here. https://reactrouter.com/web/api/Hooks